Without further delay, here are three insights, two findings, and one action to think about this week.

-You’re probably scratching your head wondering how the markets could be going up when so much seems to be going down like lost businesses, lost jobs, and lost lives.
-Just last Friday, the government reported that 20.5 million people lost their jobs in April.
+You’re probably scratching your head, wondering how the markets could be going up when so much seems to be going down, like lost businesses, jobs, and lives.
+Last Friday, the government reported that 20.5 million people lost their jobs in April.
 Numbers not seen since the Great Depression, yet the stock market rallied.
 The S&P 500 is now up 30% from its lows in mid-March and back to where it was last October.
 How do you explain this behavior?
 The explanation is simple: markets react to how new information squares with what was expected.
-For example, if the new information is better than expected then prices will rise, and if worse then prices will fall.
+For example, if the new information is better than expected, then prices will rise, and if worse, prices will fall.
 It doesn’t matter if the new information is good or bad in and of itself.
 What matters most is if it’s good or bad relative to what was expected.
 Bob French elaborates on this in this short video that should help you understand market movement no matter what’s going on.

 II.
 What Happens After the Market Drops?

-Whether the market is up or down, staying disciplined and avoiding market timing are two of the best investing tips at your disposal.
+Whether the market is up or down, staying disciplined and avoiding market timing are the best investing tips at your disposal.
 But what should you do after the market drops?
 According to research by Dimensional Fund Advisors, the results are quite interesting.
-In short, markets rebound pretty quickly and higher returns persist long after the initial drop.
-The analysis informs that markets rebounded after a sharp drop and wound up outperforming their long-term annualized returns over the subsequent one-, three-, and five-year periods.
+In short, markets rebound quickly, and higher returns persist long after the initial drop.
+The analysis informs that markets rebounded after a sharp drop and outperformed their long-term annualized returns over the subsequent one-, three-, and five-year periods.
 The worse the hit, the better the markets did afterward.
 Market timing has been proven over and over to not work because you have to know when to get out of the market and when to get back in.
-Two things very difficult to consistently accomplish.
+Two things very difficult to accomplish consistently.
 Stay disciplined when the markets turn against you – if you are focused on the long term, you can harvest market returns.

 1 ACTION FOR YOU